 Maybe it’s not so astronomical when you think about how much dining out in NYC costs and with this option you have Christmassy atmosphere, a holiday market, and can sign up for skating (at an extra cost).
 So I will stop being Grinch.
 You could spend a whole day here experiencing Christmas in NYC at its finest.

 In addition to the cozy igloos and holiday shopping galore, there are also tons of food vendors here.
 I had the most delicious donuts from the Doughnuttery.
 I honestly love Bryant Park at Christmas time.
 Totally ignore my Grinch moment.

 The Lions, Patience & Fortitude, guarding the library decked out in their holiday best.
 This year they had a holiday pop up on Dec.
 4th and 5th for “friends” of the library.
 They had caroling from the Harlem Gospel Choir and the New York City Gay Men’s Chorus right on the steps.
 Also music and storytelling for children.
 It sounded amazing.
 While I am a “friend” of the library, unfortunately, I was not able to attend.
 Next year!

 The library, which is right next to Bryant Park, also has a nice gift shop so it’s a good spot to find holiday gifts for your bookish family and friends.
 I wanted to buy out their Jane Austen section for myself but I got something for my father instead.
 I did, however, get myself a cute, Cats & Bookstores tote.

 Happy Holidays and Merry Christmas to you all!
 I hope whatever you are doing, it is something special.
 Whether you’re with family or doing something on your own, make it count like Dash & Lily.

 If you liked it, pin it!

-Don’t forget to follow me on Instagram, I will have Instastories from this tour and create a Story Highlight titled “Dash.”
+Don’t forget to follow me on Instagram, I have a Story Highlight titled “Dash” for more pics and videos from this tour.
 Find me @literary_dates.